Top 10 best hostels in Porto

 This is a great area to stay in Porto if you want to avoid the super touristy one.
 However, and to be 100% honest, I don’t feel very comfortable walking on these streets alone during the night – but I never heard of anything bad happening there.

-How to get there: São Bento station just 10min walking distance.
+How to get there: São Bento station is a 10 minutes walking distance.

 It has a cosy living room where every night the staff of Yes!
 Porto Hostel has dinner with guests, creating a fun relationship with and between travellers.
 The kitchen is surprisingly big for a building at downtown Porto, with large tables for get togethers.